JuliaRegistries/General/README.md

 ### Automatic merging of pull requests

-Pull requests that meet certain criteria are automatically merged peridically.
+Pull requests that meet certain criteria are automatically merged periodically.
 Only pull requests that are opened by [Registrator][registrator] are candidates for automatic merging.